 At cfgm.uk we are working towards fostering a Greater Manchester policy focused community.
 Our aim is to facilitate solutions to some of the city’s most pressing problems.
 We want to share new research and thinking, and work with policy actors from across the city.
-Working with policy-makers, academics, campaigners and students, our aim is to kick-start policy conversations at a local level, and to insert a new perspective into national debates.
+Working with policy-makers, academics, campaigners and students, our goal is to kick-start policy conversations at a local level, and to insert a new perspective into national debates.

-2019 Policy Bootcamp at the University of Manchester
+2019 Policy Boot Camp at the University of Manchester

 In 2019 cfgm.uk ran a policy making training course for University of Manchester students, including a series of workshops, events and interactive sandpit sessions on some of Manchester’s trickiest policy problems.
-Over the course of the program, students worked with staff from organisations including Greater Manchester Combined Authority, CLES, GMCVO, and Public First.
+Over the course of the programme, students worked with staff from organisations including Greater Manchester Combined Authority, CLES, GMCVO, and Public First.
 They heard from policy-actors working in academia, in parliament, and in local government and put together proposals to crack some of the Manchester’s toughest policy conundrums, from generating inclusive growth to knife crime to climate change.
-We hope to offer a similar bootcamp this summer.
+We hope to offer a similar boot camp this summer.
 Find out more.

 It was multifaceted, complex and fast-paced, and provided the perfect precursor for understanding the policy-making processHannah Vallance

-Bootcamp participant and intern at Policy@Manchester
+Boot camp participant and intern at Policy@Manchester

 Following the boot camp, many participants gained internships in policy organisations around the country including Greater Manchester Combined Authority, GMCVO, cfgm.uk, Metrodynamics, Resolve Consultants, Economic Change Unit, Social Market Foundation, Foundations, the Coop College, Centre for Towns, Politics Project, Policy@Manchester and Tyndall Centre for Climate Change.